-There is a big demand for FST graduates in food ingredient manufacture, food plant equipment and packaging manufacture, food service, government administration/ food legislation/ food technology, public analysts in laboratories, environmental health department, trading standards and department, journalism/ information service, research and education institutes and associations, overseas locations (food sector), and consulting (local and international).
+There is big demand for FST graduates in food ingredient manufacture, food plant equipment and packaging manufacture, food service, government administration/food legislation/food technology, public analysts in laboratories, environmental health department, trading standards and departments, journalism/information service, research/education institutes and associations, oversea locations (food sector) and consulting (local and international).

 The B.Sc.
 Honours Degree in Food Science and Technology has been designed to enable the prospective FST graduates to be able to demonstrate excellence in their future professions through transferring the knowledge and practical skills related to all subjects and facilitating to apply both theoretical knowledge and related practical skills appropriately in different situations.
 It is also expected that they will develop their technical competencies in order to meet any challenging situation in the food industry.
-The abilities and skills expected to transfer to the SJ P FST graduates through the degree programme include intellectual skills, practical skills, research skills, generic skills, numeracy skills, communication skills with special emphasize on scientific communication technology skills (ICT), interpersonal team work skills, self management and professional development skills.
+The abilities and skills expected to transfer to the SJP FST graduates through the degree programme include intellectual skills, practical skills, research skills, generic skills, numeracy skills, communication skills with special emphasis on scientific communication and technology skills (ICT), interpersonal team work skills, self management and professional development skills.

 Students are required to take course units in FST having a cumulative credit value of 120.
 These include compulsory, core and elective course units.
-In addition, the student are also offered non-credit base course units throughout the course.
-Compulsory and core course units are designed to provide student with the knowledge essential in working in the field of Food Science and Food Technology of both.
-The In-plant training programme focusing of real world industrial exposure (in fourth year first semester) and graduate research project (in fourth year second semester) are two vital components to facilitate our undergrad in getting hands on experience and in applying the concepts they learned in the classroom into practices and research.
+In addition, the students are also offered non-credit base course units throughout the course.
+Compulsory and core course units are designed to provide students with the knowledge essential in working in the field of

+Food Science and Food Science Technology.
+The in-plant training programme which focuses on real world industrial exposure (in fourth year first semester) and graduate research project (in fourth year second semester) are two vital components to facilitate our undergrads in getting hands on experience and in applying the concepts they learned in the classroom into practices and research.

-Students enrolled in both general and special degree programmes will be taught by academic staff with well-established track record.
+Students enrolled in both general and special degree programmes will be taught by an academic staff with well-established track record.
 The medium of instruction is English.
-The course units include; lectures, assignments, individual and group project, field classes and laboratory practicals.
-They are assessed through end-of-semester written examinations, practical examination, presentations and reports.
+The course units include; lectures, assignments, individual and group projects, field classes and laboratory practicals.
+They are assessed through end-of-semester written examinations, practical examinations, presentations and reports.